Latest News

 Experiencing Kiwiana

-While New Zealand literature and film are often known for their dark themes, the cultural flipside is Kiwiana.
-Kiwiana is a collective term for unique and quirky items from New Zealand’s culture and history that contribute to a sense of nationhood and Kiwi identity.
+While New Zealand literature and film are known for their dark themes, the cultural flipside is Kiwiana.
+Kiwiana describes the unique and quirky items from New Zealand’s culture and history that contribute to a sense of nationhood and Kiwi identity.
 These iconic touchstones include jandals (flip-flops), meat pies, the tiki symbol, ‘No. 8 wire’ (a term describing Kiwi inventiveness), sheep, and anything made of Paua (abalone) shell.
-Some New Zealand personalities, too, have become so iconic that they can be classed as Kiwiana – they include Mount Everest-conquering hero ‘Sir Ed’ (Edmund Hillary), ‘bushman’ and author Barry Crump, who epitomises the ‘good Kiwi bloke’, and fictional characters Wal Footrot and his sheepdog (Dog) from the long-running comic strip Footrot Flats, created by the late Murray Ball.
+Some New Zealand personalities, too, have become so iconic that they can be classed as Kiwiana – they include Mount Everest-conquering hero ‘Sir Ed’ (Edmund Hillary), ‘bushman’ and author Barry Crump, who epitomises the ‘good Kiwi bloke’, and fictional characters Wal Footrot and his sheepdog (Dog) from the long-running comic strip Footrot Flats, created by Murray Ball.

 Buzzy Bee This colourful wooden pull-along toy is popular with Kiwi kids and was famously loved by Prince William in his toddling years!